lukecav/awesome-wp-speed-up/README.md

 * [WP Redis](https://wordpress.org/plugins/wp-redis/) - For sites concerned with high traffic, speed for logged-in users, or dynamic pageloads, a high-speed and persistent object cache is a must.
 * [Memcached Redux](https://wordpress.org/plugins/memcached-redux/) - Changes the famous Memcached WP Object Cache backend to actually use the Memcached class (not the Memcache class).
 * [APCu Object Cache Backend](https://wordpress.org/plugins/apcu/) - Using this Plugin WordPress is able to store certain regular used elements into a persistent cache.

+## Fragment Caching Plugins
+* [Fragment Cache](https://github.com/Rarst/fragment-cache) - Fragment Cache is a WordPress plugin for partial and async caching of heavy front-end elements.
+It currently supports caching navigation menus, widgets, and galleries.
+* [Blunt Cache](https://wordpress.org/plugins/blunt-cache/) - Blunt Cache is a persistent fragment and object cache for those of us that cannot use full page caching.

 ## Browser Caching Plugins
 * [Speed Up – Browser Caching](https://wordpress.org/plugins/speed-up-browser-caching/) - This small plugin (10 Kb) enables browser caching in your Apache web server and help browser to cache a local copy of static files and improve page load times.